pulumi/docs/content/blog/simple-reproducible-kubernetes-deployments/index.md

-In this post, we'll see how Pulumi, an open source cloud native development platform, can not only let you express Kubernetes programs in real programming languages, like TypeScript, instead of endless YAML templates, but also how Pulumi delivers simple and reproducible, yet powerful, Kubernetes deployment workflows.
+In this post, we'll see how Pulumi, an open source cloud native development platform, can not only let you express Kubernetes programs in familiar programming languages, like TypeScript, instead of endless YAML templates, but also how Pulumi delivers simple and reproducible, yet powerful, Kubernetes deployment workflows.
 <!--more-->